Sathiya1611/Beautiful_repo/README.md

 Some of the plots achieved during the tasks.
 You can checkout here.

 #### Tools
-..*Database: MyWorkbench - Link to SQL folder ..*Vizualizations: Tableau / seaborn / matplotlib ..*Code: Jupyter Notebook - Link to code folder
+• Database: MySQL - Link to SQL folder<br/>
+• Vizualizations: Tableau / seaborn / matplotlib<br/>
+• Code: Jupyter Notebook - Link to code folder<br/>